-Kia Soul EV running costs
+Kia Soul EV review: running costs & insurance

-|Insurance group||Warranty||Service interval||2019/20 company car tax cost (20%/40%)|
+|Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

 Kia Soul EV insurance group